Skip to Content

 Upon completion of this program, the student will be able to:

-• evaluate and analyze diverse experiences and perspectives in history through an examination of conflicting narratives and power imbalances.
+• evaluate and analyze diverse experiences and perspectives in history.

-• demonstrate an understanding of distinct local, regional, and global experiences and their interconnectedness to foster active civic engagement.
+• demonstrate an understanding of distinct local, regional, and global experiences and their interconnectedness.

-• generate significant open-ended questions about the past, and critically analyze primary and secondary sources to construct oral and written historical arguments.
+• critically analyze primary and secondary sources to construct oral and written historical arguments.

 • demonstrate breadth of knowledge of important social, economic, cultural, political, and intellectual currents while recognizing the continuum between the past and present.